 Chair: Martin Simmler (Oxford University Centre for Business Taxation & EconPol Europe)

-Marko Koethenburger (ETH Zurich): “Taxation of digital platforms”
+Marko Koethenburger (ETH Zurich & EconPol Europe): “Taxation of digital platforms”

-Florian Neumeier (ifo Institute): “Impact of Pillar 1 on tax revenues in Germany” (with Clemens Fuest, Felix Hugger and Daniel Stoehler)
+Florian Neumeier (ifo Institute & EconPol Europe): “Impact of Pillar 1 on Tax Revenues in Germany” (with Clemens Fuest, Felix Hugger and Daniel Stoehlker)

 Following their presentations the researchers will engage in a panel discussion with Giorgia Maffini (PwC) and Bert Zuijdendorp (Head of Company Taxation Initiatives Unit at European Commission)